-- To demonstrate that the school takes bullying seriously and that it will not be tolerated. - To take measures to prevent all forms of bullying in the school and during off-site activities. - To support everyone in the actions to identify and protect those who might be bullied. - To demonstrate to all that the safety and happiness of pupils is enhanced by dealing positively with bullying through restorative practice. - To encourage pupils to tell someone that they are being bullied. - This statement is designed to include students, staff and parents. - All management team members and teaching and non-teaching staff should know what the school policy is on cyberbullying, and follow it when bullying is reported. - In all cases there will be zero tolerance to any bullying
+- To demonstrate that the school takes bullying seriously and will not be tolerated. - To take measures to prevent all forms of bullying in the school and during off-site activities. - To support everyone in identifying and protecting those who might be bullied. - To demonstrate to all that the safety and happiness of pupils is enhanced by dealing positively with bullying through restorative practice. - To encourage pupils to tell someone that they are being bullied. - This statement is designed to include students, staff and parents. - All management team members and teaching and non-teaching staff should know the school policy on cyberbullying and follow it when bullying is reported. - In all cases, there will be zero tolerance against bullying.

 Bullying is wrong and damages the well-being of individual children.
-We therefore do all we can to prevent it, by developing a school ethos in which bullying is regarded as unacceptable.
-If bullying does occur (please see definition below) students, staff and parents should feel confident that they can report the behaviour and that swift action will be taken.
-We aim to make all those connected with the school aware of our opposition to bullying, and we make clear each person's responsibilities with regard to the eradication of bullying in our school.
+Therefore, we do all we can to prevent it by developing a school ethos in which bullying is unacceptable.
+If bullying does occur (please see the definition below), students, staff, and parents should feel confident that they can report the behaviour and that swift action will be taken.
+We aim to make all those connected with the school aware of our opposition to bullying and make clear each person's responsibilities regarding eradicating bullying in our school.